nathanielgraham/Mojo-Poker/README.md

 # Mojo-Poker
-Poker Client and Server built with the Mojolicious Framework.
+Poker client and server built with the Mojolicious Framework.

+## Install
 Tested on Ubuntu 16.04.

-## Install
+Other distros might require tweaking.
+Begin with a newly installed, "clean" install of Ubuntu 16.04.
 As root, issue the following commands in your terminal session:

     cd /tmp